formester/formester-site/content/blog/google-forms-vs-jotform-the-comparison-everyone-asked-for.md

 #### 3. Native Integration with Google Workspace

-As a product developed by Google, to be a part of its Google Editor's Suite (now, Google Workspace) Google Forms seamlessly integrates with other Google services such as Google Sheets, Google Drive, and Google Calendar.
+As a product developed by Google, to be a part of its [Google Workspace](https://workspace.google.com/intl/en_in/) (formerly, **Google Editor's Suite**) [Google Forms seamlessly integrates with other Google services such as Google Sheets](https://formester.com/blog/integrating-google-forms-google-sheets-a-match-made-in-digital-heaven-essential-basics/), Google Drive, and Google Calendar.
 Such integrations enable efficient data collection, storage, and scheduling, all under the same roof of the Google ecosystem.

 #### 4. Real-time Collaboration